 Foreigners working in Vietnam are required to apply for a work permit in Vietnam, unless they are otherwise exempted under the relevant regulations.
-For cases of work permit exemption, obtaining a confirmation on the exemption is required.
+For cases of work permit exemptions, obtaining a confirmation of the exemption is required.

-After obtaining the work permit, the assignee can apply for a temporary resident card, which exempts the assignee from the visa when entering or exiting Vietnam during its validity.
-Please note that the Vietnamese Immigration Department has recently ceased to grant business visas for longer than 3 months to foreigners without work permits.
+After obtaining a work permit, the assignee can apply for a temporary resident card, which exempts the assignee from having to obtain a visa when entering or exiting Vietnam for the validity of the residents card.
+Please note that the Vietnamese Immigration Department has recently ceased to grant business visas for longer than 3 months to foreigners without work permits, except in specific cases.

 In addition to Vietnam’s domestic arrangements that provide relief from international double taxation, Vietnam has entered into double taxation treaties with more than 70 countries to prevent double taxation and allow cooperation between Vietnam and overseas tax authorities in enforcing their respective tax laws.
 This is not an automatic process.

-A notification applying tax exemptions under a double tax treaty must be filed with the Vietnamese tax authority at the beginning of the Vietnam assignment and in each calendar year.
+A notification of the application for a tax exemption under a double tax treaty must be filed with the Vietnamese tax authority at the beginning of the assignment to Vietnam and in each calendar year.

 Documentation, including a certificate of tax residence in the home country, is required in order to claim a tax exemption.

 Tax paid overseas for foreign-sourced income which has been included in the worldwide income declared in Vietnam can be credited under the Vietnamese regulations.

 There is the potential that a permanent establishment (PE) could be created as a result of extended business travel, but this would be dependent on the type of services performed and the level of authority the employee has.